-This course addresses the communication needs of and services for persons with severe or multiple disabilities.
-The course addresses both assessment and intervention issues emphasizing functional communication in the individual's natural environments.
-Both high and low-tech augmentative and alternative communication systems are reviewed.
-Review of related current literature is required.
+This course will address the communication needs of people with complex communication disorders.
+It covers assessment and intervention with emphasis on functional communication in natural environments.
+Various augmentative and alternative communication systems are reviewed.
+Practical application is emphasized.

 CD 538.
 Language and Literacy.
 3 Hours.